fredrikbaberg/hassio-addons/octoprint/DOCS.md

   - Try to refresh the page, or restart the Add-On.
 - I have multiple devices connected, ttyUSB0 is not always the correct device?
   - Try to specify the device ID.
 In Home Assistant this can be found under "Supervisor" - "System" - "Hardware" `/dev/serial/by-id/usb-...`
+- There is no webcam stream?
+  - Are you accessing through Ingress?
+Right now it does not seem possible to have the video stream visible through Ingress.
 - How do I get Raspberry Pi camera to work on Home Assistant?
   - Probably not recommended, but based on [https://raspberrypi.stackexchange.com/a/51440](https://raspberrypi.stackexchange.com/a/51440) I did the steps related to `start_x.elf` and `fixup_x.dat`.
 Note that I skipped the `gpu_mem`, `apk`, `modprobe` and `v4l2-ctl` parts.